Cardinal Vaughan Memorial School

 A-Level Geography

-The A Level course following the Edexcel GCE Specification.
-This course includes a number of fieldtrips including previous destinations such as the Dorset Coastline and visits to the Olympic redevelopment in East London.
-There are also visits, careers advice and guest speakers organised in conjunction with the Royal Geographical Society, external organisations and University Geography departments across the country.
+The A Level course follows the Edexcel GCE Specification.
+This course includes a number of fieldtrips including Nettlecombe Court FSC, Somerset, as well as visits within Kensington & Chelsea, and to the Olympic redevelopment in East London.
+There are also visits, careers advice and guest speakers organised in conjunction with the urban planning team from Kensington & Chelsea, the Royal Geographical Society, and external organisations.

 Content and assessment overview